-Making the most of your investments requires some understanding of capital gains tax (CGT).
-CGT arises on the sale of most assets and, subject to various reliefs and exemptions, is payable on the difference between the sale proceeds and the original cost.
-The CGT annual exemption results in the first £11,100 of gains, for 2016/17, being tax free.
+Making the most of your investments requires some understanding of CGT arises on the sale of most assets and, subject to various reliefs and exemptions, is payable on the difference between the sale proceeds and the original cost.
+The CGT annual exemption results in the first £11,300 of gains, for 2017/18, being tax free.

-In general for 2016/17 onwards in a reduction from the previous rates CGT is payable at 10% where total taxable gains and income, after taking into account all allowable deductions are less than the income tax basic rate band (£32,000).
-CGT payable at 20% applies to gains or any parts of gains above this limit.
+In general CGT is payable at 10% where total taxable gains and income, after taking into account all allowable deductions are less than the income tax basic rate band (£33,500).
+CGT is payable at 20% on gains, or any parts of gains, above this limit.
 However, higher rates (18% and 28%) apply for chargeable gains on residential property that do not qualify for private residence relief.